ioos/erddap-gold-standard/_docs/update-erddap.md

 7. Check <http://localhost:8080/erddap/status.html> to see the status of your ERDDAP.

 ## What to do if something breaks
-1. Check the log files at `/erddap/data/logs/`.
+1. If there is a problem, visit <http://localhost:8080/erddap/status.html> (which flushes log information to the log file), then look for an error message related to the dataset in `/erddap/data/logs/log.txt`.